Details About the ESL Test From COMPASS

 What is COMPASS ESL?

-COMPASS ESL (or COMPASS English as a Second Language) is basically an English language test that is taken by a non-native English language speaker who wishes to study in a college or University in the United States.
+English as a Second Language (ESL) is an an integral part of this test, which is basically an English language test that is taken by a non-native English language speaker who wishes to study in a college or University in the United States.
 This is a computerized examination.
 In other words, you need to know how to operate a computer so that you can take this test effectively.
 There are four areas that you will be tested in and these are as follows:

 - Reading: This is a part of the test where the candidate will be tested on his reading ability and how much he understands the reading passage that has been provided to him.
 Most of the materials that will be given to the student will be in the form of passages and they can range from few sentences to few paragraphs.
 Almost all the passages are authentic but some may be edited.
 The test taker may be asked questions on graphs, photographs, charts or tables that will be provided to him.

 - Listening: This is the section that will test how well the test taker understands the Standard American English.
-The aim of this part of the COMPASS ESL section is to assess the listening skills of the candidate.
+The aim of this section is to assess the listening skills of the candidate.
 The recorded dialogues will sound as if two people are conversing with each other, instead of making it sound like two people are reading out text.

 - ESL Essay: In this section, the candidate will be asked to write an essay with correct English.
 The score will be given on the basis of focus, organization, development of the content as well as mechanics.